 Federal Work Study (FWS) is a unique component available in the federal student aid program that affords students the opportunity to earn funds throughout the academic year to support some of their educationally related expenses.

 It is important to remember that FWS funds are not credited to the student’s account nor does it guarantee a student a job.
-Students are paid bi-weekly according to the hours worked and may earn up to the award amount listed on their Financial Aid Notice.
+Students are paid bi-weekly according to the hours worked and may earn up to the amount they have been awarded.
 Priority for employment is given to those awarded FWS.

 New Freshman or Returning Students who wish to work during the academic year, but have not been awarded or are not eligible for FWS can do so through the Regular Student Payroll (RSP).
 These jobs can also be searched and applied for in our online system beginning at the start of school.